Lake Ronkonkoma, New York: History

-The Native Americans in Suffolk County, as opposed to Nassau County (then part of Queens County) got along well with the white English.
-In the Dutch west end of Long Island there was bitter fighting between the Native Americans and the Dutch.
+Unlike in adjacent Nassau County (then part of Queens County), the Native Americans in Suffolk County got along well with the White English.
+On Long Island's western, Dutch-owned end, the Dutchmen and the Native Americans experienced significant fighting.

 There is some kernel of truth in the story.
 The lake was considered the most sacred lake by the Natives and it was also a meeting point.
 The tribes controlled different parts of it.
 One thing is certain, the Native American princess could not have lived in what is now Ronkonkoma; a major point of the story is that the princess and her lover ran off from their own settlement to the lake.
 In addition the Natives did not live anywhere near the lake.
 They lived near the coasts of Long Island.

+In 2017, then-Governor Andrew M. Cuomo announced the groundbreaking of a major development project to create a "Ronkonkoma Hub" in the CDP, adjacent to the Ronkonkoma LIRR station and straddling the Lake Ronkonkoma–Ronkonkoma border (and, in turn, the Brookhaven–Islip town border); at the time of the announcement, the total cost of the project was estimated to be $650 million.
+This development project, now known as Station Yards, would spur economic development in the area.
+As of 2026, the total cost of the project is expected to be approximately $1.2 billion.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.9 sqmi, all land.